Tehreem-Iqbal/tehreemiqbal.github.io/_posts/2025-12-03-Setting Up environment for debugging sliver c2.md

 }
 ```

-Then, attach VSCode from the Linux machine using the configuration above.
 #### Run Delve Server on Windows
 Transfer the implant to victim machine, navigate to the directory containing the generated implant and start dlv:
 ```cmd